The Way stage by stage

 Please note that the starting and finishing points of some stages are sometimes intentionally "generic" or take churches, squares and so on as a point of reference, to allow pilgrims to find the road to take, independently of their accommodation.
 As far as the names of small villages are concerned, you will find them all on the guide, but don't expect to find relevant road signs along the way, especially if you walk country roads.
 To help you orient yourself we matched the texts of the guide and almost all the crossroads on the maps with numbers allowing you to ascertain your current position.

-Moreover the itineraries are marked in blue, to help you take the correct road when there is a choice of more than one.
+Moreover the itineraries are marked by white-blue signposts, to help you take the correct road when there is a choice of more than one.
 500 are the signs placed both from the sea to the mountain and vice versa.
 The Celestial Way is among the most well-marked in Italy.

 Accommodation and hospitality points: